elastic/apm-k8s-attacher/README.md

 # deploying the webhook

 1. create container: `make .webhook`
-2. make sure the webhook is available on dockerhub
+2. make sure the webhook is available on dockerhub. mine is already there, you'll have to change the container name if you want to use your own.
 3. submit to k8s: `./deploy.sh webhook`

+# deploying the example container

+once the container is deploying and the sidecar is being injected, try to use a real java/whatever app and a real agent, which ships to apm server.

 # notes